andresebr/kumodd/README.md

 To review accuracy of the data and metadata using previously downloaded metadata, use the "-verify" or "-V" option.
-This does not read data from Google Drive, but rather re-reads the previously saved YAML metadata on disk, and confirms whether the files' MD5, size, Last Modified, and Last Accessed time, and MD5 of the metadata are correct.
+This does not read data from Google Drive, but rather re-reads the previously saved YAML metadata on disk, and confirms whether the files' MD5, size, Last Modified, and Last Accessed time are correct.
 This also confirms whether the MD5 of the metadata match the previously recorded MD5.

 ``` shell
 kumodd.py -verify -col verify